jeff-u1/scraper/README.md

-# scraper
+*python webscraper.

-scrape website has built in delay. might not work properly
+* scrape website has built in delay. might not work properly.

+* install necessary requirements.